Connected Care Medical Module (C2M2)

 In , five Canadian companies were awarded approximately $2 million each to build their own prototype of the Connected Care Medical Module (C2M2): Baüne, Canadian Space Mining Corporation, CGI, Lunar Medical, and Phyxable.

-In , four Canadian companies were awarded approximately $150,000 each to develop the next generation of C2M2s: Baüne, Lunar Medical, CardioComm Solutions and ResusMind.
+In Fall , four Canadian companies were awarded approximately $150,000 each to develop the next generation of C2M2s: Baüne, Lunar Medical, CardioComm Solutions and ResusMind.
+Three of them, Baüne, Lunar Medical and ResusMind, have received up to $650,000 each and will move on to the prototyping phase.

-In preparation for missions to the Moon, and one day to Mars, the Canadian Space Agency (CSA) is looking to develop technologies that will enable astronauts to monitor their health and handle their medical issues independently while they are far from Earth.
+In preparation for missions to the Moon, and one day to Mars, the Canadian Space Agency (CSA) is looking to develop technologies that will enable astronauts to monitor their health and handle their medical issues in a more autonomous fashion while they are far from Earth.

 In addition to broadening Canada's expertise in the field of space, these technologies could have useful, real-world applications for Canadians.
 When it comes to healthcare access, some remote communities and Indigenous communities in Canada face challenges similar to those that await astronauts on deep-space missions.